Learn More About Shalene Gupta

 There is a crisis of trust permeating society and businesses have no choice but to address it.

-“The good news is, trust can be cultivated and lost trust can be regained,” explains Shalene Gupta, co-author of “The Power of Trust: How Companies Build It, Lose It, Regain It” (Public Affairs, July 2021) with Harvard Business School Professor Sandra J. Sucher.
+“The good news is, trust can be cultivated, and lost trust can be regained,” explains Shalene Gupta, co-author of the bestseller “The Power of Trust: How Companies Build It, Lose It, Regain It” (Public Affairs, July 2021) with Harvard Business School Professor Sandra J. Sucher.
 “But it is a deliberate process that must be activated with intention and a commitment to open conversations.”
 Soon after its release, “The Power of Trust” was named among the best business books in July 2021 by The Financial Times.

 “Companies don’t put trust at the center of their decision-making because they don’t know what that looks like and why it’s important,” says Gupta.
 “Yet it affects the bottom line and studies confirm that.”